“Meal-Prep,” the Loveleaf Co. Way

 I started Loveleaf Co. with the mission to help people eat real food (easily and every day).
 And I quickly realized that this simple intention is a lot easier when we actually plan for it (#adulting).

 But here’s the thing: “meal prep” shouldn’t be synonymous with “boring” OR mean spending a FULL DAY in the kitchen.
-In fact, to be prepared for the week you don’t have to meal prep at all, in the traditional sense; you just have to make ONE really good meal and build off it.
+In fact, to be prepared for the week you don’t have to meal prep at all, in the traditional sense; you just have to make a few key components and and build off them.

-2. Use the Other Components to Build Three Additional Meals Throughout the Week
+3. Use the Components to Make Your Meals Throughout the Week

-The components you prepped on Sunday or Monday night will turn into three additional (completely different!) weeknight meals.
+The components you prepped on Sunday or Monday night will be reheated and used in your weeknight meals.
 It’s a streamlined approach that will save you a lot of time both on Sunday and on busy weeknights.
 I’m kind of obsessed.
-Learn exactly how the Meal Method works here.

-This Meal Method is a game-changer.
+This way of prepping is game-changer.
 No full meal prep days and no overbuying at the grocery store.
 It’s a strategic, intentional, and – most importantly – easy method that’s #reallife ready.

 And when things are realistic, we actually do them (right?).
 Because less makes room for better (read: time to do everything else in your life). ✌🏼